-Secure all accessories, containers, tools, and other materials in the platform to prevent them from accidentally falling or being kicked off the platform.
+Secure all accessories, containers, tools and other materials in the platform to prevent them from accidentally falling or being kicked off the platform.

 Always look in the direction of travel.
-Drive with care and at speeds compatible with the work-place conditions.
+Drive with care and at speeds compatible with the workplace conditions.
 Use caution when driving over rough ground, on slopes, and when turning.

-Do not engage in any form of "horseplay" or "stunt driving" while operating the MHP14AT / MHP13AT.

-Do not permit riders on the machine anyplace other than on the platform.
+Do not engage in any form of horse play or stunt driving while operating the MHP or TL and do not permit riders on the machine any place other than on the platform.